renyuneyun/Easer/README.en.md

 Ease your life by automatically performing routine actions.

 **Notice**: Due to recent time constraints (since late 2020), Easer's maintainance speed will be affected.
 But since the main structure and hierarchy is stable, no drastic changes to Easer's *structure* need to be made (but extensions may require some changes of course), except for supporting remote Plugins of Events and Conditions (and supported federated inter-machine automation, as the long-term vision).
-Interested people can read the relevant sections below to lear how to add the functions you would like to see, or how to locate bugs.
-PRs will be read whenever there is time, and be merged and release in the usual way -- beta first, and then stable.
+Interested people can read the relevant sections below to learn how to add the functions you would like to see, or how to locate bugs.
+PRs will be read whenever there is time, and be merged and released in the usual way -- beta first, and then stable.

 Introduction
 -----
-Make your smart phone smarter: tell it what to do under different situations.
+Make your smartphone smarter: tell it what to do in different situations.
 It can handle Events, Conditions, and combine events to new custom complex events.

-This document centers on development-related things of Easer.
+This document centers on the development-related things of Easer.

-If you are looking for the description of Easer's functionality, please refer to [the website](https://renyuneyun.github.io/Easer/en/).
+If you are looking for a description of Easer's functionality, please refer to [the website](https://renyuneyun.github.io/Easer/en/).

 Extending Easer
 ------